-I woke up Wednesday, looked the mirror and immediately called the doctor.
-My operative eye looked like something went really wrong!
+I woke up Wednesday, looked the mirror, and immediately called the doctor.
+My operative eye looked like something went wrong!
 Day 2 of recovery had begun.

 Coming home from surgery

 Undergoing surgery with local anesthesia meant I felt great on Monday.
-I enjoyed the combined effect of major painkillers and a super powered version of Valium.
-Since they didn’t completely knock me out I had no trouble waking up or recovering.
+I enjoyed the combined effect of significant painkillers and a super-powered version of Valium.
+Since they didn’t completely knock me out, I had no trouble waking up or recovering.

 Face Down for the evening

 Head position means everything for recovery from Retinal surgery.
 The doctor told me to stay face down for the first evening and sleep on my left side.
 So I watched shows and dozed off and on through the evening.
-I simply pulled a table up to a chair in the living room and put my iPad on the floor.
+I pulled a table up to a chair in the living room and put my iPad on the floor.
 My head rested on the table.
-Unfortunately I discovered around 10:30pm that maintaining this position gave my back the mobility of a 90 year old.
+Unfortunately, I discovered around 10:30 pm that maintaining this position gave my back the mobility of a 90-year-old.

 I slept well with an eye patch taped firmly in place.

-Tuesday I woke and Ashley drove me to my follow up appointment.
+Tuesday I woke and Ashley drove me to me follow up appointment.
 There, the surgeon explained that morning if we had waited even a day, I would have lost vision in my eye.

 The retina had almost completely detached.

-Overwhelmed with gratitude I made my way home for the rest of day 1.
+Overwhelmed with gratitude, I made my way home for the rest of the day 1.
 It sobered me how narrowly I avoided losing my sight!
 I owe a lot to my wife’s persistence.

 The surgery involved sticking two small instruments in, blasting it with a laser and filling it with a gas bubble!